 The full application should normally be submitted in English.
 If the bibliographical references submitted are not in English, a summary in English should be included where possible.

-At the time the application is made, the following elements should be translated in the 11 official languages3 of the European Union:
+At the time the application is made, the following elements should be translated in the official languages of the European Union plus Icelandic and Norwegian:

 - the name of the product (INN) - the proposed orphan indication.